strathausen/blog/src/content/archive/heroku-awk-pipes-in-colour.md

 pubDate: 'May 30 2013'
 ---

-## Preserve colours in heroku logs when piping

 Just a little trick of the day to leverage your fancy colour monitor when piping heroku logs around.